WendyYanto/android-image-picker/README.md

   <activity android:name="dev.wendyyanto.imagepicker.features.gallery.view.GalleryActivity" />
 </application>
 ```
 4. Implement dependency injection of this plugin by initialize this code once.
+Usage of MediaDao is to fetch images using coroutines.
 It is recommended to add this code at `Application()`
 ```
 override fun onCreate() {
     super.onCreate()